openstandia/connector-smarthr/README.md

 - Schema: YES
 - Provisioning: YES
 - Live Synchronization: No
-- Password: YES
+- Password: No
-- Activation: YES
+- Activation: No
 - Script execution: No

 ## Build